 Teradata has a lot of good technology to offer, but even still, the sales team does get ahead of Teradata’s consulting.
 On the other hand, the papers and other documentation provided by Teradata are severe and of a very high quality.
 Teradata has made an essential contribution to how multiple ERP systems can be rationalized by using data applications to provide a single view of numerous companies.
 And offers a more through architecture than any of the ERP software vendors on two-tiered ERP.
 Teradata’s approach is discussed in the book The Real Story Behind Two-Tiered ERP.

 We learned a great deal about data technologies and approaches by merely performing the reading of Teradata material to evaluate them for this section of our rating.
 We rate their content development as the best in the overall BI Heavy or BI Light category.
 The only thing that stopped them from receiving a perfect 10 in terms of quality of information was sales information.

 Teradata is the type of software vendor that buyers can learn a great deal.

 Consulting and Support

 Teradata has traditionally been a strong innovator.
-They clearly have the knowledge base to perform more innovation in the future.
+They have the knowledge base to perform more innovation in the future.
 However, Teradata is facing the innovation challenge of “bigness” and is showing signs of some calcification.
-Overall, however, it has done a better job of staying innovative considering its size.
+Overall, yet, it has done a better job of staying innovative considering its size.
 There have been some acquisitions, which have caused hiccups, but Teradata is not primarily an acquisition-driven software vendor.
 If Teradata wants to stay on the leading edge, it should consider its compensation scheme.
 Executives don’t provide technological innovation, the more junior resources do.

 Part of the Following Software Categories